 Why Use Rosetta Stone or Other Curriculum Instead of Living Waters Spanish?

 Real, Usable Spanish Skills

 Living Waters Spanish students are able to use their Spanish skills in real-life situations.
-Most homeschool parents, themselves, probably had trouble communicating after taking high school foreign language classes.
-Sadly, this is still the case today with many foreign language programs: Students may learn about the language, such as how the grammar works, but they do not gain the ability to speak, read and write Spanish well about common everyday topics.
+Most homeschool parents, themselves, might have had trouble communicating after taking high school foreign language classes.
+Sadly, this is still the case today with many foreign language programs: Students may learn about a language, such as how the grammar works, but they do not gain the ability to listen, read, speak and write Spanish well about common everyday topics.
 So, if your goal is to learn about Spanish, but not to actually acquire the language, Living Waters Spanish is definitely not for you!

 Here’s what Brooke had to say about her Spanish skills after taking two years of Spanish with Sr. Riegg: “Thank you so much for teaching me Spanish and being patient with me and the rest of the class as we learn.
 Right now I am in Mexico (yes, again.
 Haha!) with my youth group and we built a house in 4 days for a single mom and 3 girls.
 They are so poor.
 But during the trip I was able to use my Spanish and talk to the girls!
 There were times when my friends would come up to me and ask me how to say a word in Spanish or what does a word mean.
 Thank you for teaching me in a way where I am able to have conversations with people.
 Many of my friends already took Spanish and can only go up to "Hola."
 Thank you for teaching me the best way possible!
 This mission trip that I'm on right now is so much fun!
 And one way it is fun is that I can talk in Spanish!
 Thank you, God Bless! –Brooke”